gitadr/gatsbyPortfolio/src/content/notes/note_190221_PsychologyOfWaiting.md

 ---
-title: "The Psychology of Waiting."
+title: "The Psychology Of Waiting."
 date: "2019-02-21"
 tags: ["Design Talk"]
 ---